keizer619/release-notes/ballerina-release-notes-0.990.0.md

 ## Expressions

-In this release, Const support only added for Boolean literals, int literals, floating point literals, and string literals.
+In this release, `const` support is only added for `boolean` literals, `int` literals, floating point literals, and `string` literals.

-The current implementation uses different interpolation syntax “{{expr}}” instead of “${expr}” in string templates Decimal division and remainder operations panic if the second operand is 0.0;.
+The current implementation uses different interpolation syntax `{{expr}}` instead of `${expr}` in string templates.
+Decimal division and remainder operations panic if the second operand is `0.0;`.

-Iiterator, unfrozenClone, stackTrace built-in methods are not supported yet.
+Iiterator, unfrozenClone, and stackTrace built-in methods are not supported yet.

 ## Binding Patterns